MicrosoftDocs/SupportArticles-docs/support/azure/devops/failure-scenarios-related-azure-web-app-tasks.md

 # Failure scenarios related to Azure Web App tasks

 > [!NOTE]
-> The best way to start debugging these errors is to gather [debug logs](troubleshoot-azure-web-apps-tasks-deployments.md#debug-logs-and-tips-for-further-debugging) for the pipeline and the [Kudu logs](/azure/app-service/resources-kudu) and use the [**Diagnose and solve problems**](/azure/app-service/overview-diagnostics) feature from the Azure Web App side.
+> The best way to start debugging errors related to Azure Web App tasks is to gather [debug logs](troubleshoot-azure-web-apps-tasks-deployments.md#debug-logs-and-tips-for-further-debugging) for pipelines and collect the logs by using [Kudu service](/azure/app-service/resources-kudu) and the [**Diagnose and solve problems**](/azure/app-service/overview-diagnostics) feature.

 ## Errors and resolutions